IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/projections/README.md

 If you haven't already followed the [Getting Started - Guide](../getting-started/guide/00-overview.md), it may be best to give that a read, as this example follow's on from it.
 :::

 Taking the example of the `CustomerAccount` let's say that you wanted to send a welcome letter once a customer has provided there address details.
 This can be done by processing that addition of the `CustomerAccountAddressAssigned` event.
-Let's see an example implementation of an `IEventItemProjectionBuilder<TEventItem, TProjectionKey>` below.
+Let's see an example implementation of an `IEventItemProjection<TEventItem, TProjectionKey>` below.

 ```csharp
 using EventSourcingCustomerAccount.Events;